michaelpmurphy/BCB546X_Unix_Assignment/README.md

     569   PZA02948.22  11655          6           multiple  #        Chr6(25035259;25122956);
     808   PZB00188.6   6198           multiple    #         #        Chr4(106637739;106644768;157652727);Chr8(111504317);

 Examining the entries in Column 6 shows there are in fact a total of 17 SNPs with multiple positions in the genome -- 6 located on multiple chromosomes and 11 located at multiple positions on the same chromosome.
+However there is no need to retain Column 6 since all its information is contained jointly in Columns 3 and 4.